How are Inpatient Non 12 Step Rehabs Different

 Women for Sobriety was founded by Jean Kirkpatrick in the 1970s as a response to what she felt were differences between men and women and how they require different recovery approaches.
 The premise of WFS is that women begin using alcohol or drugs as a means of managing difficult emotional issues, and addiction may result.
 In contrast to AA’s focus on humility, WFS emphasizes self-empowerment and self-value.
 A central focus is on substituting negative thoughts with positive, self-affirming attitudes, and uses 13 affirmations in its program.

-Get Help at a Non 12 Step Program
+Get Help at an Inpatient Non 12 Step Program

 Whether you are searching for a suitable addiction treatment program for the first time or returning to treatment, finding the right fit can make all the difference in the outcome.
 A treatment program should focus on identifying and treating the core issue behind the substance abuse, and a non 12 step program—especially one with a 90-day treatment plan—is an excellent option for individuals serious about achieving long-term sobriety.
 Call to connect with a treatment center at (866) 644-7911 to take your first step toward the healthy life you deserve.